47018rohit/rohit/README.md

 - 👋 Hi, I’m @hakkanoodles
-- 👀 I’m interested in javascript learning for ux design purpose
+- 👀 I’m interested in
 - 🌱 I’m currently learning ux design basics
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...